adenin-platform/cf-logger/README.md

 # Cloud Function Filtered Logger

-A wrapper for `console` which allows you to turn execution of console statements on or off per file or per directory through an environment variable.
-Was built for use within cloud functions to enable logging when required without having to alter source code.
+A lightweight wrapper for `console` with added timestamp, log level indicator, and styling - for use with adenin cloud functions.

 ## Installation